qcri/COVID19-MAL-Blacklist/README.md

-# COVID19-MAL-Blacklist
-COVID19 Themed Domain Blacklist
+# COVID19 Themed Domain Blacklist

+This repository offers a daily blacklist of domains related to COVID19.

+The format of the file:
+<domain name> <maliciousness-score>

+Higher the the score a domain, the more malicious the domain is.